practicalli-johnny/practicalli-johnny/README.md

 I have invested time over the last decade to supporting people in the London developer community as well as many online communities.
 I have had the pleasure of organising many hundreds of events for the [London Clojurians community](https://londonclojurians.org/).
 I've also helped run 12 [ClojureBridge London](https://clojurebridgelondon.github.io/) events, which supports people from under-represented groups start their journey into the software industry.

-In my spare time I love to cycle and in 2019 I cycled 1,000 miles (1,600km) across Britain in 9 days.
+In my spare time I love to cycle and in 2019 I cycled 1,000 miles (1,600km) across Britain in 9 days and raise thousands of pounds for charity.

 ## Recent articles
 <!-- BLOG-POST-LIST:START -->